jaco-uoeo/jaco-uoeo.github.io/README.md

 # Welcome to my e-Profile

 Hi!
-This is mu profile for **UoEO**.
+This is my profile for **UoEO**.
 Please use the navigation links below.

 # Modules